SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

 functions.
 The model is updated every second until peak shaking is reached, thus allowing to keep track of fault ruptures while they are still evolving.

-Compared to other, more traditional EEW algorithms, FinDer has a number of interesting features (see Böse et al., 2018 for details):
+Compared to traditional point-source EEW algorithms, FinDer has a number of interesting features (see Böse et al., 2018 for details):

 - Characterization of seismic ground-motions rather than earthquake sources;